mini-tls/crypto/README.md

 # crypto
-Our crypto libary implemented in C and used in out mini-tls.
+Our crypto library implemented in C and used in out mini-tls.